10 things patients undergoing fertility treatments should not listen to.

-Let’s start a group chat so we can all be in touch and follow each other’s procedure: Please do not become part of a group chat to listen to everybody’s problems, treatments and results; this will definitely interfere with your own treatment and the results might be not satisfactory after all.
-The same applies with reading other stories in fertility blogs.
+4. Let’s start a group chat so we can all be in touch and follow each other’s procedure: Please do not become part of a group chat to listen to everybody’s problems, treatments and results; this will definitely interfere with your own treatment and results.

-You should get pregnant now because you are having IVF: who said that undergoing IVF is 100% guaranteed you will get pregnant?
+5. You should get pregnant now because you are having IVF: who said that IVF is 100% guaranteed and you will definitely get pregnant?

-If you do not get pregnant then you should not keep trying: that is again a very personal decision that needs to be made by the couple only, not suggested by any other person.
+6. If you do not get pregnant then you should stop trying: that is again a very personal decision that needs to be made by the couple only, not suggested by any other person.
 Remember every case is totally different.

-Your medication is different than mine, perhaps one of us is not getting the right treatment: this situation is also very common.
-You need to remember every patient’s response to hormonal replacement is different so the dose that every patient will get.
+7. Your medication is different than mine, perhaps one of us is not getting the right treatment: this situation is also very common.
+You need to remember every patient’s response to hormonal replacement is different, and the dose might also differ.

-I do not understand why you are going through all this, there are plenty of couples conceiving naturally and having healthy babies: Every case is different.
+9. I do not understand why you are going through all this, there are plenty of couples conceiving naturally and having healthy babies: Every case is different.
 It is a fact that infertility has been increasing worldwide, and many couples have been affected by this condition.
-You are one of these couples, so now you need to deal with it.
+You will be strong and achieve the goal.